iotaledger/documentation/channels/0.1/references/error-messages.md

 ## No Author's MSS public key found

-You may see this error when trying to process a message that relies on information in an `Announce` message.
+You may see this error when trying to process a message that relies on information in an `Announce` and/or `ChangeKey` message.

-To resolve this error, you first need to process the `Announce` message by using  the `unwrap_announcement()` method to add the channel information to the subscriber's [state](../how-channels-works.md#author-and-subscriber-states).
+To resolve this error, you first need to process these messages by using the `unwrap_announcement()` or `unwrap_change_key()` method to add the channel information to the subscriber's [state](../how-channels-works.md#author-and-subscriber-states).

 ## Can't see your error message?